priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - June space weather event for both spacecraft was strikingly similar and worth paying attention to.
 - not similar in magnetotail.
 - plasma sheet affects magnetic field data
+- once both on their journey to Mars, will have 8 months of solar wind data to analyse.
+- can assume spacecrafts on circular orbit around Mars.